chinchalinchin/scrilla/README.md

 16. Expand optimization algorithms to take into account START_DATE and END_DATE!
 Need to adjust Portfolio class!

 17. Scrap historical closing prices up to current year from API and store in database.
+Set up container orchestration via <i>docker-compose</i>

+18. ERROR: There seems to be a problem with the correlation algorithm over time ranges longer than 100 days.

 ### NOTE